willowtreeapps/vocable-ios/README.md

 Matt Kubota, Kyle Ohanian, Duncan Lewis, Ameir Al-Zoubi, and many more from [WillowTree](https://willowtreeapps.com/) 💙.

 ## License
-eyespeak-ios is released under the MIT license.
+vocable-ios is released under the MIT license.
 See [LICENSE](LICENSE) for details.